drts01/notes/stackedit/Giving Interview.md

 ## Attributes

+ - DevOps
+	 - Stages
  - Scripting
 	 - HTTP and ReSTful APIs
+	 - Debugging a service
  - Ops
 	 - Cloud
 	 - Containers
-	 - Linux
-		 - CLI and Config Managment
+	 - Linux (CLI and Config Managment)
  - Self Sufficient
 	 - Will try before asking for help
 	 - Can figure out what to search/ask